Embedding-Based Context-Aware Reranker: Methodology

 \paragraph{Architecture.} To capture both inter-document and intra-document dependencies among candidate passages, we propose a hybrid-attention-based reranking architecture, EBCAR, that operates on pre-computed dense embeddings.
 As shown in Figure~\ref{fig:ebcar}, EBCAR integrates document identifiers and passage position information into the encoding process, and leverages a hybrid attention mechanism to model both global and document-local interactions.

 We begin by augmenting the passage embeddings with structural signals.
 Given $k$ candidate passages $\{x_1, \dots, x_k\}$ with corresponding dense embeddings $\{p_1, \dots, p_k\}$, each passage embedding $p_i \in \mathbb{R}^d$ is enriched with two additional embeddings: a \textit{document ID embedding} $\mathrm{doc}(i) \in \mathbb{R}^d$, indicating the document to which $x_i$ belongs, and a \textit{passage position encoding} $\mathrm{pos}(i) \in \mathbb{R}^d$, reflecting the position of $x_i$ within its original document.
 These components are combined as $\tilde{p}_i = p_i + \mathrm{doc}(i) + \mathrm{pos}(i)$.
 The document ID embeddings are only used to distinguish the unique documents that the current retrieved passages belong to, instead of all the documents in the corpus.
 The $i$-th document ID embedding corresponds to the $i$-th unique document from the current $k$ retrieved passages.
 As a result, the document ID embedding table has a maximum size of $k \times d$ and remains fixed across training and inference.
+Importantly, the document ID embeddings are \emph{relative and local} to each retrieved candidate set, rather than global corpus-level identifiers.
+At inference time, we re-index document IDs on-the-fly according to the unique source documents within the $k$ retrieved passages.
+The document ID embeddings table is reused across all queries and kept \emph{frozen}.
+For example, suppose the retriever returns $k=6$ passages for query $q$, where ${x_1,x_2,x_4}$ come from document~A, ${x_3,x_5}$ from document~B, and ${x_6}$ from document~C. EBCAR dynamically assigns three document IDs for this candidate set, e.g., $\mathrm{doc}(1)=\mathrm{doc}(2)=\mathrm{doc}(4)=\mathbf{e}_1$, $\mathrm{doc}(3)=\mathrm{doc}(5)=\mathbf{e}_2$, $\mathrm{doc}(6)=\mathbf{e}_3$, where $\mathbf{e}_1$, $\mathbf{e}_2$, and $\mathbf{e}_3$ are selected from the same fixed-size embedding table.
+When processing another query $q'$, the retriever may return a different set of six passages ${x'_1, \dots, x'_6}$ from entirely different documents, e.g., A', B', C'; these will again be assigned document embeddings ${\mathbf{e}_1, \mathbf{e}_2, \mathbf{e}_3}$ from the same table.
+The primary purpose of this design is to enable the model to learn to recognize which passages originate from the same document through these relative document ID embeddings, thereby facilitating within-document reasoning.
+As a secondary benefit, this dynamic formulation also allows new documents to be incorporated without retraining: each new document is simply assigned a temporary local document ID during reranking.
 The passage position encodings follow a standard sinusoidal design.
 The query embedding $q \in \mathbb{R}^d$ remains unchanged.
 We concatenate the query with the enriched passage embeddings along the sequence length axis to form an input sequence, as shown in Figure~\ref{fig:ebcar}, which is then processed by a stack of $M$ modified Transformer encoder layers.

 Each Transformer encoder layer employs a hybrid attention mechanism composed of two modules.
 The \textit{shared full attention} module is a standard multi-head attention mechanism that allows the query and all passages to attend to one another freely, capturing global relevance and inter-document relationships.
 In contrast, the \textit{dedicated masked attention} module restricts each passage's attention to only those passages within the same document, plus the query, enabling fine-grained modeling of intra-document coherence.
 Formally, the attention score of this module is computed as: